 To learn more about the program, visit our About Us page.
 For more information on the online format, please visit the FAQ page.

-This course is designed for beginners, those with limited
+This course is designed for anyone, regardless of skill

-drawing experience, or people who want to build a creative
+or those who want to build a creative outlet into their

-outlet into their daily lives.
-Students must purchase their
+daily lives are welcome.
+Students must purchase their own

-own art supplies for this course and can expect to spend
+art supplies for this course and can expect to spend an

-This is an online course.
-Because of the higher enrollment compared with a traditional on-campus art studio course, students will not receive instructor feedback on daily drawing posts.
-Students may request light instructor feedback on two drawings during the course.
+Because of the higher enrollment compared with a traditional on-campus art studio course, students will not receive instructor feedback on every daily drawing post.
+Students may request light instructor feedback on two finished drawings during the quarter.
 The course also includes instructional videos, interactive exercises, and discussion with fellow students, as well as optional online videoconferencing sessions.